Stephanie Cheah, education consultant and regular golfer since the Covid pandemic, explores the inextricable relationship between sport and character.

 Like many others, I took up golf during the Covid pandemic to get a few hours of socially-distanced fresh air.
 Unlike the fast-paced, reactive sport of tennis that I played in my youth, I discovered that the essence of golf is patience, and it demands a far more thoughtful approach.
 As I make my way around the course, it is essential for me to carefully assess the landscape, the wind direction, and consider the most suitable club to use.
 Rash decisions can cost dearly in this game.
 This sport was telling me more about my character, and watching others on the course, I began to learn more about them too.
 If I observe their demeanour when faced with a challenging shot, I may notice if they rush.
 Are they driven by frustration?
 Or do they take a moment to reflect, strategize, and execute with deliberation?
 One could say that their approach on the course may parallel their approach in life!

 Golf is unique in that it relies heavily on self-regulation.
 Players are often responsible for keeping their scores, calling penalties on themselves, and adhering to an honour system.
 While golfers could easily cheat or ‘bend’ the rules slightly, the essence of the game calls for unwavering integrity.
 In fact, how a person behaves on the golf course—whether they own up to a mistake, or whether they respect the game’s principles—can be a big clue to what their character is like off the course.
-It underscores the age-old adage: true character is revealed not when someone is watching, but when they believe no one is.

 While golf can be solitary because every shot is executed by yourself, it is still a social game.
 As we interact with different partners or opponents, we get to see the interpersonal dynamics at play.
 A golfer can show sportsmanship and consideration on the course.
 On the other hand, they may be competitive to the point of being unkind.
 The dynamics on the golf course can be very revealing of how a person navigates relationships and collaborations in other arenas of life.